TheGreatHarrison/TheGreatHarrison/README.md

 ## About Me

-I'm a qualified embedded engineer with a passion for creating.
+I'm an embedded engineer with a passion for creating.
 My journey is all about pushing the boundaries of technology, one line of code at a time.

 ## What I Do